What is 5G and how will it affect your business?

 - Reliability – 5G is said to be extremely reliable.
 This means that calls are less likely to be dropped and connections will improve.

-- Flexibility – with 5G, network flexibility will increase and, as a result, networks will be able to divide a single network into multiple virtual networks.
+- Flexibility – network flexibility will increase and, as a result, networks will be able to divide a single network into multiple virtual networks.

-- Battery life – one of the key benefits of 5G is that, with all of the improvements, battery life will be improved drastically for devices and could be increased up to 10 times.
+- Battery life – one of the key benefits is that with all of the improvements, battery life will be improved drastically for devices and could be increased up to 10 times.

 - Latency – 5G will offer lower latency for devices.
 This means that the delay that exists when using your phone will be decreased from 40-50 milliseconds to 1 millisecond or less.